jenniferthompson/JTHelpers/README.md

 the condition imputed on each missing day, then calculated durations for each patient in each imputed data set, combining them with this updated function in order to work with the rest of the `mice` package.
+* `lm_diagnostics()`: Creates figures to check hetereoscedasticity and normality assumptions of a linear regression model.